Steve KolbeAssociate Professor of Virtual Production, Interactive Media, & Cinematic Arts

 He has supervised the creation of a large number of 3D procedure animations for Dental Technologies, Inc., MedVisor, and Henry Schien / Dentrix.
 He has worked on multiple commercial projects for Dreamworks films and was a Digital Supervisor on Kung Fu Panda: the Secrets of the Furious Five.
-Most recently, he is serving as VFX Supervisor on an independent film project, 'Lawrence', shot in New York City and directed a pair of animated short films.
+Most recently, he served as VFX Supervisor on an independent film project, 'Lawrence', shot in New York City and directed a pair of animated short films.
 In recent years, he has taken to developing in VR and established the first VR course at UNL in 2017.
 Through this course, his students worked with the Munroe-Meyer Institute in Omaha to create interactive VR simulations to assist in the physical therapy of patients with cerebral palsy.
 In collaboration with NET, he has been creating a virtual history of UNL, beginning with a VR re-creation of the first building on campus, University Hall, as it stood in 1870.
 As a part of his interest in VR / AR, Kolbe has also been shooting in high resolution 360 video for National Parks and the athletics department at the university.
 His connections to the athletic department have also allowed him to co-develop new experimental ways VR can assist athletes in monitoring and correctly reacting to their own stressors, helping them both in game-day environments as well as their general well-being.
-In addition to his teaching responsibilities at UNL, he continues to work as a Director, Producer, Digital Supervisor and consultant for 3D animation studios.
+In addition to his teaching responsibilities at UNL, he continues to work as a Director, Producer, Digital Supervisor and consultant for 3D animated projects.